stanford-futuredata/abae/README.md

-# Accelerating Approximate Aggregation Queries with Expensive
+# Accelerating Approximate Aggregation Queries with Expensive Predicates (ABAE)

 This is the official project page for "Accelerating Approximate Aggregation Queries with Expensive Predicates"